Natural and Applied Science (Interdisciplinary Program)

 - The student must have a bachelor’s degree from a college or university accredited by agencies recognized by Missouri State University or equivalent education from a foreign university.

-- The student must have a GPA of 3.00 or higher on a 4.00 scale for the last 60 hours of course work required for the undergraduate degree, AND a score on the Graduate Record Examination (GRE) meeting or surpassing the minimum score prescribed by the MSU Graduate Catalog for admission to graduate study.
+- The student must have a GPA of 3.00 or higher on a 4.00 scale for the last 60 hours of course work required for the undergraduate degree.
+They are not required to submit GRE scores.
+However, when students apply for a Graduate Assistantship, they must have a combined score of 290 on the verbal and quantitative sections of the GRE.

 - The student must submit a Statement of Interest and at least two Letters of Recommendation.